 Salary income received from a Moldovan employer for work performed outside Moldova is subject to Moldovan social security contributions, unless specifically provided otherwise by applicable social security agreements.

 For salary income received from abroad, it is the individual’s responsibility to declare and pay the income tax.
 Employment income, as well as personal income, is declared on an annual basis, by 30 April of the year for the previous year.
 The income tax is due also by 30 April of the year for the previous year.
 No extension of the deadline is available.

 The non-Moldovan employer does not have any withholding obligations in respect of salary income.

-As a general rule, a visa is required to enter the country/territory.
-However, there are some unilateral exceptions from the requirement to obtain a visa granted by Moldova to nationals of 69 EU and non-EU countries/territories.
+As a general rule, a visa is required to enter the country/jurisdiction.
+However, there are some unilateral exceptions from the requirement to obtain a visa granted by Moldova to nationals of 69 EU and non-EU countries/jurisdictions.
 In either case, foreign individuals can stay in Moldova for a period not exceeding 90 days during 6 consecutive months.